juanpallotta/LPP/README.md

     /mnt/Disk-1_8TB/Brazil/SPU/20210730/
     /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
     /home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_Brazil.conf
-    [Background_Noise_File] [Overlap_File]
+    [Background_Noise_Folder] [Overlap_File]

 Where:
 - `lidarAnalysis_PDL0`: Executable file of the L0 module.
 - `/mnt/Disk-1_8TB/Brazil/SPU/20210730/`: Absolute input folder path with the raw-lidar files in Licel or Raymetric data format.
 Since Licel files have no defined extension, <u>**it is critical that nothing but raw lidar data files must be in this input folder**</u>.
 - `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Absolute output path, <u>**including the file name**</u> of the output NetCDF file, in this example `20210730_L0.nc`.
 If the output file path contains subfolders, it will be generated automatically (in this example `/LPP_OUT/`).
 - `/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_Brazil.conf`: Absolute path to the configuration file containing the variables needed for the merging.
-- `[Background_Noise_File]`: This fourth argument is optional, and is the absolute path to the background noise file.
-This file is obtained by performing a regular measurement with the telescope fully covered.
-If this file is provided, the data will be added to the NetCDF file under the variable `Bkg_Noise`.
-If this file is not provided, a "-" character must be used as fourth argument.
+- `[Background_Noise_Folder]`: This fourth argument is optional, and is the absolute path to the background noise file folder.
+These files must be obtained by performing a regular measurement with the telescope fully covered.
+LPP will average all the files included in the folder passed as argument and produce a single profile for each channel, produced by averaging all the files.
+If this file is provided, the data will be added to the NetCDF file under the variable `Bkg_Noise`. <u>**Important Note:</u> If this file is not provided, a "-" character must be used as fourth argument.**
 - `[Overlap_File]`: This fifth argument is optional, and is the absolute path to the overlap file.
 This file must be a text comma-sepparated file (.cvs), having one overlap file for each channel.
 The first line must contain the labels of each columns, and the first column must contain the range array whith the same resolution of the lidar siganls. <u>**Important Note:</u> No extra line/s must contain at the end of the file.**
 In the followings lines, and example of the first row and column whith its overlap values are shown: